 - We recently added more courses in politics of international law and southern politics, but we should continue diversifying our elective courses.
-This will allow our students to explore new areas of interest and develop the skills they need to succeed in their chosen field. - We expect to hire two new assistant professors in Latino Politics and International Relations.
-This will undoubtedly help us offer more PLSC M.A. graduate courses in the future. - We intend to expand the number of PLSC M.A. students in our program.
-By doing so, we can ensure that enrollment numbers stay high even when more graduate courses are offered.

-• Relatedly, we are working on increasing our visibility and marketing efforts to reach a wider pool of potential applicants.
-We will also continue to increase awareness of the J.D./M.A. dual degree program while closely working with the Law School.
-This dual program allows our students to earn two graduate degrees in a shorter time frame than if they pursued each degree separately.
+This will allow our students to explore new areas of interest and develop the skills they need to succeed in their chosen field. - We hired two new tenure track assistant professors in Latino Politics and International Relations.
+This will undoubtedly help us offer more PLSC M.A. graduate courses in the future.
+Furthermore, adding one more tenure track faculty member in International Relations/Comparative Politics will greatly contribute to this endeavor. - We intend to expand the number of PLSC M.A. students in our program.
+By doing so, we can ensure that enrollment numbers stay high even when more graduate courses are offered. - Relatedly, we are working on increasing our visibility and marketing efforts to reach a wider pool of potential applicants.
+We will also continue to increase awareness of the J.D./M.A. dual degree program while closely working with the UA Law School.
+This dual program allows our students to earn two graduate degrees in a shorter time frame than if they pursued each degree separately. - We plan to participate in primary political science association conferences, including APSA (American Political Science Association) and MPSA (Midwest Political Science Association), to establish connections with other M.A. programs.
+This will enable us to expand our knowledge and acquire invaluable insights in this field.